CinnamonGrossCrunch/RemoteMixologyEvents/Remote Mixology Events FAQs.md

 # **Team Mixology **Events** FAQ**

-This page answerS questions regarding what Team Mixology Events are, how to sign your team up for them, what fun things to expect from booking, and how much an event might cost.
+This page answers questions regarding what Team Mixology Events are, how to sign your team up for them, what fun things to expect from booking, and how much an event might cost.

 #### **"Ok, so what *are* Team Mixology Events!?"**